Mega Transactions, No-Fail Integration

 The client required a new enterprise solution that would be capable of addressing all of these issues.
 As the organization had very limited financial resources, minimizing the amount of staff required for maintenance and ongoing development was another key requirement.
 Additionally, the new system must be implemented transparently, maintaining hundreds of existing endpoints with little to no disruption during the transition.

 After vetting the PilotFish solution, the client engaged PilotFish in a Proof of Concept (POC).
 The POC consisted of a 4-day onsite engagement.
-During this time, a PilotFish team consisting of two Senior Solutions Architects worked with a small group of experienced members of the client staff to prototype a new claims processing architecture.
+During this time, a PilotFish team consisting of two Senior Solutions Architects worked with a small group of experienced members of the client staff to prototype a new claim processing architecture.
 In just a few days the team quickly constructed a framework capable of handling the connectivity, data manipulation and data validation required to effectively replace and enhance the legacy implementation.

 After the successful POC engagement, the client officially selected the PilotFish eiPlatform integration engine and eiConsole graphical IDE.
 With very little formal training needed, the client’s team fully re-engineered their entire claims processing architecture in less than six months.
 This effort included the implementation of several hundred unique data flows.
-This impressive feat is even more remarkable when one considers that this effort was done with a small team of no more than three software engineers who received very limited training and assistance from the PilotFish professional services staff.
+This impressive feat is even more remarkable when one considers that this effort was done with a small team of no more than three software engineers who received have training and assistance from the PilotFish professional services staff.
 The speed and efficiency corroborated the selection team’s decision that PilotFish would optimize both scarce financial and IT resources early in adoption.

 With the Phase I implementation of the PilotFish integration middleware, the client has already seen dramatic gains in the manageability and flexibility of their trading partner communications.
-These technical benefits have been coupled by improvements in team productivity.
+These technical benefits have been coupled with improvements in team productivity.
 This is allowing the organization to deliver better, more personalized and reliable service to their large constituency.

 For new development, the client has found the eiConsole software to be intuitive and easy to use thereby minimizing the staff and time it takes to train new staff on the technology.
 As required, to help meet particularly challenging requirements, the client has been able to call on a PilotFish professional services staff that they have lauded “one of the best, if not the best, professional services groups” with whom they have had the opportunity to work.
 They have gone on to say that “The PilotFish professional services team does a great job not just on helping supplement your staff and implementing new technologies, but on empowering your internal staff to be able to maintain, design and implement solutions on their own.